Last updated at 2:00 p.m. on Monday, July 6, 2020

 Yes.
 It is extremely important for the employees who are called to return to work prior to March 30, 2020, to accurately report their hours worked in Time Clock Plus.
 Hourly employees working during this time period should be clocking in and out as they normally do, and exempt/salaried staff should be entering their hours worked on their digital time sheet.

 Exempt/salaried employees should enter time on the Time Clock Plus Timesheet.
 The current plan is to use these Time Clock Plus records to initiate payment of additional compensation/emergency pay.
 We will be unable to re-create these time records after the fact, so if you have a question or issue with reporting your time, please contact your worksite supervisor for assistance.

 At this time, it is unclear whether the state will require us to make up the lost instructional time that comes with the second week of closure.
 We are closely monitoring the situation and we will communicate further with staff as we learn more.

 Below is a more complete list of the dates that employees are expected to return to work.

-In this week's newsletter you will find additional information about the instructional training on Friday as well as important information as we prepare to launch of 75,000 student Prek-12 virtual school next week.
+In the April 6 newsletter you will find additional information about the instructional training on Friday as well as important information as we prepare to launch of 75,000 student Prek-12 virtual school next week.